 Effective marketing and communications is essential for all organisations.
 Inclusive and accessible planning and delivery can help everyone reach more people, including disabled people.
 We support organisations to embed key principles into their own work.

-We promote and support inclusive marketing and communications.
-As well as our successful Inclusive Communications Guide and film, we have delivered a range of workshops to National Governing Bodies, County Sports Partnerships and other providers.
+Our successful Inclusive Communications Guide and film is a useful starting point.
+We have also delivered workshops to National Governing Bodies, Active Partnerships and other providers.

-There are approximately 9.4 million disabled people in England (13 million in the UK).
+There are approximately 14 million people with impairments and long-term health conditions in the UK.
 This equates to one in five of our population.
-As a group, disabled people are a large proportion of this potential audience.

 As with any other large group, there can be no one-size-fits-all approach to how or what is communicated with disabled people.
 There are still a number of different factors that can prevent groups of people or individuals from receiving communications.
 This is despite the advances in technology.

-The way in which disabled people access communications may be different to non-disabled people; and people with different impairments have different needs or experience different ‘barriers’ to accessing information.
+The way in which some disabled people access communications may be different to non-disabled people.
+Some people need an alternative way or experience ‘barriers’ to accessing information.

-In 2012, our Understanding barriers to participation report showed communication as something, which can enhance experiences or restrict disabled people from being active.
+Our Understanding barriers to participation report showed communication can enhance experiences or restrict disabled people from being active.
 This applies to all aspects of marketing and delivery, at all levels.

-We have a small marketing communications team who work tirelessly to promote and share your work.
+Our expert team can help to promote and share your work.
 We are always interested in hearing your news and we have a specific news email for stories.